tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 “What happened to you at the camp?”

-The boy was starting into space, eyes unfocused.
+The boy was staring into space, eyes unfocused.

-“I don’t know, it happened, it was dark, and everything happened so fast.
+“I don’t know, it was dark, and everything happened so fast.
 Something pulled me out of the tent at night and bit me.”

 “bit you?”
 I said, eyebrows raised, “where?”